 Davy issued Incredible! via Dome Press, which was responsible for his popular 1987 autobiography, They Made a Monkee Out of Me.
 It was only made available on cassette.
 The restrained roll-out of the album remains a mystery to this day, especially since at the time of its release The Monkees had just experienced an extremely successful comeback while celebrating their 20th Anniversary.
 "I just plain didn’t care to put that much energy into promoting Incredible," Davy later said.
 "Perhaps I should have.
 I just saw it as something to do for personal enjoyment and for the fans.
 Lord knows I spent enough money producing it."
 Incredible had the potential to reach a larger audience, but Davy himself seemed unmoved about the idea.
 "The '80s were so busy for us [The Monkees].
 A lot of good things were set aside.
 My mind was on performing in 41,000 seat stadiums and having Monkees records all over the Top 40."

 Incredible! was released on CD in a very limited fashion in the late 2000s, and it can be streamed and purchased (with bonus tracks) at Davy Jones Bandcamp.
-Apparently the master tapes have been lost as the downloads appear to have been taken from the original cassette.
+Apparently the master tapes have been lost as the downloads appear to be taken from the original cassette.

 A while after Incredible!, a cassette single comprised of "Don't Go" and "Hanging By A Thread" was released in late 1989.
 Recorded in 1987, "Hanging By A Thread" was written by Jerry Goldsmith, who enjoyed a career as a noted film composer.
 Davy performed the song live in concert during the 1989 North American/Japanese Monkees tour, and in solo appearances in the early 1990s.